kenjix002/cupcakes/README.md

 1. open terminal
 2. go to ./client folder
+3. Install npm package with 'npm install'
-3. Run 'npm start' to start the server for the react-client
+4. Run 'npm start' to start the server for the react-client

 ## Server-side

 1. open terminal
 2. go to ./server folder
+3. Install npm package with 'npm install'
-3. Run 'npm start' to start the NodeJS backend server
+4. Run 'npm start' to start the NodeJS backend server